nautilus-os/NautilusOS/README.md

 ## NautilusOS

 NautilusOS is a web-based operating system built entirely in HTML, CSS, and JS.
-Boot it up, log in, and mess around like it’s a real desktop with apps, an app store, windows, a file explorer, taskbar, and more.
+Boot it up, log in, and mess around like it’s a real desktop with proxies, games, apps, an app store, windows, a file explorer, taskbar, and more.

 ---